webmodule/lazy/README.md

 # lazy
-Be lazy and and wait for it get finshed. lazy.js is a reincarnation of popular javascript concept-functions with more advanced features.
+Be lazy and and wait for it to get finshed. lazy.js is a reincarnation of popular javascript concept-functions with more advanced features.